jkrumboe/InjectDownloader/README.md

     git clone https://github.com/Beerejustin/Moodle-Parser.git
     ```

-2. Open your browser and navigate to [chrome://extensions/](http://_vscodecontentref_/1).
+2. Open your browser and navigate to [chrome://extensions/](http://_vscodecontentref_/1) or your browsers extentions location.

 3. Enable "Developer mode".

 4. Click "Load unpacked" and select the directory where you cloned or extracted the repository.

-## Usage

-1. Navigate to a LearnWeb course page.

-2. Click on the LearnWeb File Downloader extension icon in the browser's toolbar and pin it.
+5. Click on the extension icon in the browser's toolbar and pin this extension for better access to it.

-3. Click on the "Select Files to Download" button or the download icon at the bottom right corner.

-4. Select the files or sections you want to download.

-5. Click the "Download Selected" button to start the download process.
+6. Navigate to a LearnWeb course page.

+## Features

+- **File Detection** - Automatically finds all downloadable resources in a LearnWeb course.
+- **Bulk Download** - Download multiple selected files or entire sections with fewer clicks.
+- **Organized by Sections**: Files are grouped by their respective sections for easy navigation.
+- **Folder Support** - Handles nested folder structures within course sections
+- **Download History** - Tracks your recent downloads for quick reference (Last 5 downkloads)

 ## Contributing